PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 ---

-### 3.9.2.
+### 3.10.2.
 Check VM-Series instance details

 - EC2 Dashboard -> Instances -> Select `vmseries01` -> Review info / tabs in bottom pane

 > &#10067; What is the instance type?

-Which BYOL model(s) would this instance type be appropriate for?
+> &#10067; Which BYOL model(s) would this instance type be appropriate for?

 > &#10067; How many interfaces are associated to the VM-Series?

-Which interface is the default ENI for the instance?
-Which interfaces have public IPs associated?
+> &#10067; Which interface is the default ENI for the instance?

+> &#10067; Which interface has a public IP associated?

 > &#10067; Check the security group associated with the "data" interface.
 What is allowed inbound?
 What is the logic of this SG?

-> &#10067; What Instance Profile was the VM-Series launched with?
+> &#10067; Review the Instance Profile (IAM Role) the VM-Series launched with.
 What actions does it allow?

-What are some other use-cases where you need to allow additional IAM permissions for the instance profile?
+> &#10067; What are some other use-cases where you need to allow additional IAM permissions for the VM-Series instance profile?

 ---

-### 3.9.3.
+### 3.10.3.
 Check cloudwatch bootstrap logs

 - Search for `cloudwatch` in the top search bar
 - Logs -> Log groups -> PaloAltoNetworksFirewalls